salvapatuel/MSFS2020-Argentina/README.md

 SADF v1.0.0
 - Improved the runway, adding lights and VASI
 - Added Airport lights and lamp masts, otherwise it feels too ghosty

+SABE v1.0.0
+- Removed Forest from Airport
+- Added Lights to the Apron
+- Added Tarmac to some of the parking positions that were starting on the grass